 How To Prevent Pulled Fabric When Topstitching

 When I topstitch, the fabric at the bottom seems to move more than the top one.
 In the end, this happens.
+How do I prevent pulled fabric?
 What’s going on?

 Here’s the deal…Because the feed dogs (those little metal “teeth” underneath your presser foot) in your sewing machine are pulling your fabric forward as you sew, it isn’t a completely uncommon problem for your bottom layer of fabric to be pulled more than the top layer.

 There are a few things you can try to prevent pulled fabric: